 Let Your Child Help

-For assignments such as art projects and writing exercises, allow your child to pick some of his favorites to keep.
-Again, ask him to keep some from the beginning, middle, and end of the year.
+For assignments such as art projects and writing exercises, allow your child to pick some favorites to keep.
+Again, look for projects from the beginning, middle, and end of the year.
 Depending on your child, you may need to place a limit on the number of items that may be kept.
-If there are projects that are extra special to your child, consider setting aside a small keepsake box for him to keep in his room to store his favorites.
+If there are projects that are extra special to your child, consider setting aside a small keepsake box for to store those favorites.
+Something that will fit under a bed is ideal for this.

-For large items such as art projects, science experiments, and dioramas, take photographs instead of keeping the item itself.
+For large items such as art projects, science experiments, and dioramas, take digital photos instead of keeping the item itself.
 This will require a lot less storage space, while still allowing you and your child to enjoy the fruits of her labor.
 Use informative filenames and descriptive folders (child, school year, subject, etc.) to ensure that you remember what project fits with what child and time frame.
-A blog is a great place to add in other details you don’t want to forget.
+A personal or family blog is a great place to add in other details you don’t want to forget.
+This can either be a public blog, viewable by others, or it can be completely private for just your family.

 Use a Computerized System

-Rather than keep a copy of assignments and projects, use a computerized system instead.
+Rather than keep a print copy of assignments and projects, use a computerized system instead.
 Scan paper copies and take photos of larger assignments.
 You can store all of your children’s schoolwork on a small external hard drive, or even online, and save tons of space!
+This system transitions well as your students grow and begin to start typing assignments and lab reports.
+You already have a place to store them!
 Again, take the time now to go ahead and use filenames and a folder organization system that will help you keep up with each digitized record.